 Consciously or, sorry not consciously, but verbally or not verbally, you’re communicating what’s going on for you with your partner.
 It’s just a very safe space to be risky, and what I mean by that is you’re peeling back the layers and you’re showing who you really are, right?
 You’re showing your vulnerabilities, and through vulnerabilities and stories, right, that’s how we connect.
-We think that we connect in different ways, but it’s really the vulnerabilities that we share with each other that allow us to go to that deeper level.
+We think that we connect in different ways, but it’s really the vulnerabilities that we share that allow us to go to that deeper level.

-That connected sex is that sex that, what I’ve talked to when I seek out people in my life that have been a longterm marriages that have been, you know, kind of role models for my wife and I, and that’s something we actively actually seek out are these role models that are down the path further.
+That connected sex is that sex that, what I’ve talked to when I seek out people in my life that have been longterm marriages that have been, you know, kind of role models for my wife and I, and that’s something we actively actually seek out are these role models that are down the path further.
 This is where they stay.
 This is their sweet spot where they share things, and not outside the bedroom, but they also share them in the bedroom.
 By being open and vulnerable, it’s always changing.
 You get that freshness.
 You get that newness without what we think of the friction sex where you have to bring in toys and everything else.
 Now you can bring them in with the connected sex.
-There’s nothing wrong with that, but there are the three levels of progression in the relationship, in a sexual relationship.
+There’s nothing wrong with that, but there are three levels of progression in the relationship, in a sexual relationship.

 Oftentimes what happens to married couples is you get complacent, either one person or both people, and I know talking to women as I’ve gone through all this relationship coaching and things like that, they often complain that the man becomes complacent.
 “I got her.
 Cool, now I’m going to get fat.”
 “I got her, now I’m not going to work out anymore.”
 To your point.
 Because you think, “Hey, I got the person.
 Now I no longer have to do those things that I did when we were just dating when it was easy for her just to leave.
 Now she’s here, I’ve caught her, and you start going back to really validation sex or friction sex, where you’re just doing it, right?
 You’re just having sex to get off, essentially.
-It’s masturbation with a partner, is the way that I would describe it.
+It’s masturbation with a partner, which is the way that I would describe it.

 Getting through those three levels is really important to say, “Hey, where am I now in my relationship?
 Where am I honestly now?
 Am I having friction sex?”
 You know, and I’m thinking, “Okay, we’ve got to try these 30 different positions before I have an orgasm.”
 Or, “Am I having validation sex?”
 And let’s be real, a lot of us go through that validation thing, where if we’re in a sexless relationship, we want to have sex just to even be validated that this relationship still has a connection.